joha78/dolphin-platform-examples/simple-security/README.md

 Keycloak 3.4.0.Final (WildFly Core 3.0.1.Final) started in 14189ms - Started 523 of 845 services (568 services are lazy, passive or on-demand)
 ```

+### Spring Boot server
+To start the Spring Boot server simply run `mvn spring-boot:run` from the `server-spring` folder.
+Next to this the
+server can be started by the `com.canoo.platform.samples.security.Server` class.

+### JavaFX client
+To start the JavaFX client simply run `mvn jfx:run` from the `client-javafx` folder.
+Next to this the client can be
+started by the `com.canoo.platform.samples.security.Client` class.

+### JavaScript client
+TODO

+### Polymer client
+TODO

 ## License
 The project is released as open source under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)